The Quintessential South African Food Pantry

 Almost a non-negotiable when throwing a chop on the braai.

-It’s refreshing and crisp and is a stock standard at nearly every organised sports game.
+It’s refreshing, crisp and a stock standard at nearly every organised sports game.

 They’re cheesy, they’re crispy and they coat your fingers with weird orange dust.
 What’s not to love?